 If you aren’t keen on dropping essential oils into the washing machine, you could spray them onto clothes instead.

 Make your own essential oil spray by mixing water and essential oil of choice in a spray bottle.
 Shake well until well-blended, and spray onto dirty clothes.
 You could also use the same spray for clothes kept in your wardrobe or to give your linens a wonderful scent boost.

 Dryer balls are incredible inventions in the world of laundry.
 They prevent clothes from sticking together inside the dryer and encourage air circulation which helps to lessen drying time.
 Apart from that, dryer balls also soften the fabric and eliminate static.

 When I use dryer balls, I also add in a few drops of essential oils.
-If you want to do the same, I suggest getting those wool dryer balls as they are eco-friendly and natural, and can hold the scent of essential oils better.
+If you want to do the same, I suggest getting those wool dryer balls as they are eco-friendly and natural and can hold the scent of essential oils better.

 I know not everyone has the option to do this, but when you do, go ahead and take advantage.
-Not only are you saving power by cutting out drying time, but the sun will also thoroughly dry your clothes and kill any odour-causing bacteria.
+Not only are you saving power by cutting out drying time, but the sun will also thoroughly dry your clothes and kill any odor-causing bacteria.

 Want your clothes to smell good all the time, even if it’s been weeks since you’ve washed them?
-You can slip scented sheets in between them to give them a continuous supply of wonderful aroma even in storage.
+You can slip scented sheets in between them to give them a continuous supply of wonderful aromas even in storage.
 But instead of buying dryer sheets, you can place a couple of drops of essential oils into a kitchen towel and then place it between folded clothes.

-You can also concoct your own scent by combining dried flowers and herbs, adding a few drops of essential oils and placing them inside a muslin bag.
+You can also concoct your own scent by combining dried flowers and herbs, adding a few drops of essential oils, and placing them inside a muslin bag.
 Hang the bag inside the closet to lend your clothes an irresistible scent.

 What about you?
 How do you keep your laundry smelling great?
 Care to share your hacks?
 Let’s connect in the comments.